|

 Krassner by Frank Moore.

-TC(r)#6 July 1996: BUY NOW
+TC(r)#6 July 1996:

 poems by Al Cunningham, K.Atchley, George Kauffman, elliott, Ana